zhengjie2002/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?\
 **A**: You can copy the `data.txt` file from the current working directory of the source computer to the directory containing the .jar file of the destination computer.
-It is your responsibility to ensure that the file is not corrupted
+It is your responsibility to ensure that the file is not corrupted.

 **Q**: Is it recommended that I edit the `data.txt` file directly?\
 **A**: It is not recommended as you may corrupt your data if you modify any data incorrectly.
 You should not touch the